otto-de/api-guidelines/api-guidelines/rest/http/status-codes/rules/must-use-code-429-with-headers-for-rate-limits.md

 ---
-type: MUST
 id: R000014
 ---

-# use code 429 with headers for rate limits
+# MUST use code 429 with headers for rate limits

 APIs that intend to manage the request rate of clients must use the `429 Too Many Requests` response code, if the client exceeded the request rate (refer to [RFC 6585](https://tools.ietf.org/html/rfc6585)).
 Such responses must also contain header information providing further details to the client.